-SUSTAINABILITY REPORT FY2021
+SUSTAINABILITY REPORT FY2022

 Contents

-Statement from Board1
+Statement from Board

-Introduction2
+Introduction 2

-About the Report2
+About the Report 2

-About Asian Micro Holdings Limited2
+About Asian Micro Holdings Limited 2

-Stakeholder Engagement
+Stakeholder Engagement 3

 Materiality Assessment

-Sustainability Approach
+Sustainability Approach 6

-Corporate Governance
+Corporate Governance 6

-Compliance with Laws and Regulations6
+Compliance with Laws and Regulations 6

-Environmental Sustainability
+Environmental Sustainability 7

-Energy Usage and Associated GHG Emissions7
+Energy Usage and Associated GHG Emissions 7

-Effluents and Waste Management9
+Effluents and Waste Management 9

-Our Employees
+Our Employees 1C

-Profile of Our Workforce10
+Profile of Our Workforce

-Occupational Health and Safety11
+Occupational Health and Safety 11

-Talent Management and Development14
+Talent Management and Development 14

 GRI Content Index

 This Sustainability Report has been prepared by the Company and its contents have been reviewed by the Company's Sponsor, RHT Capital Pte.
 Ltd. (the "Sponsor") for compliance with the relevant rules of the Singapore Exchange Securities Trading Limited (the "SGX-ST").
-The Sponsor has not independently verified the contents of this Sustainability Report.